Style-Forge/form/README.md

 ## Description

-The `style-forge.form` package is a versatile and easy-to-use library designed to streamline the creation and management of forms in web applications.
+`Style-Forge.Form` package is a versatile and easy-to-use library designed to streamline the creation and management of forms in web applications.
 It offers a robust set of tools to handle form validation, styling, and submission processes, enhancing user experience and developer productivity.

 ## Installation